-SUBSTANTIAL DAMAGE1232
+SUBSTANTIAL DAMAGE1231

 Damage of any origin sustained by a structure whereby the cost of restoring the structure to its predamage condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.
-Substantial damage also means flood- related damage sustained by a structure on two separate occasions during a ten year period for which the cost of repairs at the time of each such flood event, on the average, exceeds 25 percent of the market value of the structure before the damage occurred.
+Substantial damage also means flood-related damage sustained by a structure on two or more separate occasions during a ten year period for which the cost of repairs at the time of each such flood event, on the average, exceeds 25 percent of the market value of the structure before the damage occurred.

-SUBSTANTIAL IMPROVEMENT1233
+SUBSTANTIAL IMPROVEMENT1232

 Any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the "start of construction" of the improvement.
 This term includes structures that have incurred "repetitive loss" or "substantial damage," regardless of the actual repair work performed.
+This term also includes any improvements, singularly or collectively, made on or to a structure during any ten year period for which the cost of total improvements, including any repairs, over that period is equal to or exceeds fifty percent of the market value of the structure.

-SWIMMING POOL1234
+SWIMMING POOL1233